vippsas/vipps-plugins/drupal.md

 ---
 END_METADATA -->

-# Drupal
+# Drupal platform

+For information in Norwegian, see [Drupal on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/drupal/).

 ![Drupal logo](images/drupal.png)

-For information (in Norwegian), see [Drupal on vipps.no](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/drupal/).

 ## Plugins